AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 * featureMatrix: Matrix containing all data.

 * returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns:

-* predictedValue: The cluster which the data belongs to.
+* predictedValue: A value that is predicted by the model.

-* highestProbability: The probability.
+* probability: The probability of predicted value.

 -OR-